unicode-org/cldr/docs/site/development/adding-locales.md

 ### Minimal Structure

-Before adding a new locale, you must have the core data: see[Core Data for New Locales](https://cldr.unicode.org/index/cldr-spec/core-data-for-new-locales) for the process.
+Before adding a new locale, you must have the core data: see [Core Data for New Locales](https://cldr.unicode.org/index/cldr-spec/core-data-for-new-locales) for the process.

 Here is an example: https://github.com/unicode-org/cldr/pull/59/files